 |About City Grit||CITY GRIT is a culinary salon – a gathering of people under the roof of an inspiring host, held partly to amuse one another and partly to refine taste.

 The brainchild of Sarah Simmons, recently named one of America’s Greatest New Cooks by FOOD + WINE Magazine, CITY GRIT offers food-culture events anchored by dinners that feature a pre-actualized tasting menu around a particular theme or ingredient.

 The dinners are created and conceptualized by perennial host Simmons with her signature Southern influence.
 In addition to Simmons' menus, CITY GRIT hosts a series of well-known and emerging guest chefs from around the world looking to showcase their culinary talents in New York City.

 Through its carefully cultivated relationships, CITY GRIT is more than just good food; it’s redefining the American dining experience.
 It is idea and resource sharing at its best; chefs discovering vendors, creating dishes for new audiences and offering diners a new experience to stimulate all the senses on every visit.

-CITY GRIT offers ever-changing menus of Simmons’ own creation, as well as providing a platform for chefs the world over to showcase their talents and cook for a New York audience.
-While the menu is constantly shifting, Sarah’s Southern roots shine through in every CITY GRIT experience, with its focus on warm hospitality and top-notch service.
-Sarah’s dishes are always Southern-inspired, whether she’s cooking a traditional Sunday supper, a dim sum feast or a Shabbat dinner.
+While the menu is constantly shifting, Sarah’s Southern roots shine through in every experience at CITY GRIT, with its focus on warm hospitality and top-notch service.
+Sarah’s dishes as well are always Southern-inspired, whether she’s cooking a traditional Sunday supper, a dim sum feast or a Shabbat dinner.

 Photo courtesy of Donny Tsang